axa-ch-webhub-cloud/pattern-library/src/components/20-molecules/datepicker/README.md

 ### year

 The number-valued `year` defines the start year of the datepicker (default: current year).
-If `year` do not match any entries at `allowedyears`, the first entry of `allowedyears` will be set as `years` to avoid an emtpy datepicker at startup.
+If `year` do not match any entries at `allowedyears`, the first entry of `allowedyears` will be set as `years` to avoid that datepicker don't show any days to select and looks like "emtpy".

 ### month